What the Program Will Look Like This Summer:

 Jo and Vanessa are working on the best ways to keep you informed.
 For now, keep an eye on Canvas and your email.
 Jo and Vanessa have also created a Microsoft Team for the Summer Cohort, which will allow them to keep in touch and conduct video meetings.

 The McNair Team is available to support and address your questions.
-To schedule a meeting, directly email your advisor.
+To schedule a meeting, directly email Vanessa (email@example.com).
 Meetings will then be set up via Zoom, Skype, Microsoft Teams, or phone.
 You can also request an in-person meeting (outside) to discuss anything you need if you’ll be on campus.

 What to Do If You've Been Accepted to Graduate School for Fall 2020: